primer-io/data-science-challenge/README.md

 # Data Science Challenge

-One of the objectives of Team Data at Primer is to help improve authorisation rates for our merchants - the Authorization Rate is defined as:
+One of the objectives of Team Data at Primer is to help improve authorization rates for our merchants - the Authorization Rate is defined as:

 ```
 # of authorized payments / # payments attempted